maelys-mcardle/snowflake/docs/hello-world.md

 # Hello, World!

-This is what a simple "hello world" program looks like in Snowflake:
+This is what "hello world" looks like in Snowflake:

 ```
-10 01 HELLO WORLD!    ;; Store "HELLO WORLD!" in Bank 01
+10 01 Hello, World!   ;; Store "Hello, World!" in Bank 01
 03 00 01              ;; Display the contents of Bank 01
 ```

-Lines in Snowflake have the following format, where brackets indicate that the fields are optional:
+Lines in Snowflake have the following format, where square brackets are fields that are optional:

 ```
 INSTRUCTION [PARAMETER] [PARAMETER] [;; COMMENT]